Eristalis: Pollination

+A female common drone fly on Zinnia.
+A portion shown in close-up played at one-tenth place.

 Adults of Eristalis species such as the common drone fly (E. tenax) and the orange-legged drone fly (E. flavipes) are pollen and nectar feeders with hairy bodies capable of picking up and transferring pollen, and may act as keystone pollinators in some systems.
 Pollinating Eristalis species are often generalists, and are known to act as pollinators for common crops such as Brassica rapa, common onion (Allium cepa), sweet pepper (Capsicum annuum), kiwifruit (Actinidia deliciosa), and apples (Malus domestica).
 Eristalis are tetrachromats, with strong colour differentiation and preferences towards yellow flower colours, compared to trichromatic bees which often prefer blue hues.
 On islands where bees are absent, their colour preferences may induce selection for higher proportions of yellow in flowers, and they can be seen as frequent and effective pollinators for plants like moon tree foil (Medicago citrina).
 The mobility of hoverflies may aid in long-distance pollen transfer, facilitating gene flow between unconnected plant populations.

 Some species, particularly E. tenax, have been suggested as candidates for a managed pollination alternative to European honey bees (Apis mellifera) due to their similar pollination efficacies, abundance, wide distribution, flight range, behavioural plasticity, and high reproductive success.
 Multiple generations may be reared per year, and Eristalis are readily reared in laboratory conditions.
 However, there are challenges concerning commercial mass rearing, retaining numbers, and impacts on non-target species.
 Due to their ability to fly long distances, dispersal of captive-reared populations may pose a risk to nearby farm equipment and machinery.
 Eristalis may also act as mechanical vectors for parasites affecting bees, such as Crithidia bombi.